Sunday, October 6, 2024

 A Tale of Two Apartheids

-Forty acres and a mule for all former slaves?
-It never happened, and that failure has obvious repercussions down to the present day.
+Forty acres and a mule for all former slaves never happened, and that failure has obvious repercussions down to the present day.
 Pretending it isn't so solves nothing.

 On the other hand, it's easy to give up on Ta-Nehisi Coates, especially after he preposterously claimed that Barack Obama was the only legitimate heir of Malcolm X. Malcolm was a revolutionary, the greatest black revolutionary of the 20th Century, in fact; Obama was what Malcolm called a "House Negro," the Great Half-White Hope of corporate America.
 Advertising Age gave him an award for the slickness of his 2008 election campaign.
 When did Malcolm ever win acclaim from corporate America?
 Never.
-(But if Coates is now correctly claiming that Israel is an apartheid state, bully for him!
-That's impossible for any sane person to deny.)

-Ball's co-presenter Saagar Enjeti is incensed at Coates for (Saagar claims) painting the U.S. as as much of an apartheid state as Israel is, which thesis he cannot accept.
-That comparison can be entertained by reasonable people, though Enjeti vehemently denies it.
-While one would not want to dismiss the immense civilizing influence of the civil rights movement on American society, at the same time we remain deeply segregated fifty-six years after MLK was gunned down for correctly connecting racism in U.S. foreign policy with racism at home, an analysis that has never been allowed to remove the deep racial divisions that continue to scar American society.
-In other words, it's far from a simple matter to assess the gains and losses of that era, which James Baldwin called American's latest "slave rebellion."
+Any comparison between Israel and the U.S. in the post civil rights era would be more problematic, though not entirely out of bounds.
+While one would not want to dismiss the immense civilizing influence of the civil rights movement on American society, especially the end of lynching, at the same time we remain deeply segregated fifty-six years after MLK was gunned down for correctly connecting racism in U.S. foreign policy with racism at home, an analysis that has never been allowed to move us to overcome the deep racial divisions that continue to scar American society.
+In other words, it's far from a simple matter to assess the gains and losses of the civil rights era, and specifically to what degree legal segregation may have been worse than the de facto segregation that succeeded it.

 No comments: